pablodecm/phd_thesis/src/104_chapter_4.md

 The first attempt to use some of the recent advances in neural networks (see [Section @sec:ann]) for jet tagging within CMS was commissioned using 2016 data, and it is referred to as DeepCSV tagger.
-The purpose for the development for this tagger was to quantify the performance gain due to the use of deep neural networks for jet tagging in CMS, which was demonstrated effective using a simplified detector simulation framework [@Guest:2016iqz; @deOliveira:2015xxd].
+The purpose for the development of this tagger was to quantify the performance gain due to the use of deep neural networks for jet tagging in CMS, which was demonstrated effective using a simplified detector simulation framework [@Guest:2016iqz; @deOliveira:2015xxd].
 Thus, a classifier